bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Interestingly, our study investigated sequence representations after limited training and following sleep-dependent consolidation while previous research compared sequences intensely trained for multiple days to newly acquired ones [@wiestler_skill_2013;@lehericy_distinct_2005].
 Therefore, in our study, sequence representations may further evolve, strengthen or decline with either additional training or offline memory reprocessing supported in part by sleep.

+## Methodological considerations

 To bound the difficulty and the duration of the task, only four sequences were practiced by the participant, two consolidated and two newly acquired, which could be a factor limiting the power of our analysis, as only a single multivariate distance is assessed for each of these conditions.
-Moreover, the sequences were trained independently during longer blocks, and thus the present task further induces demands for instruction processing, retention in working memory, switching and inhibition that could trigger novel learning for the consolidated sequences.
+Moreover, the sequences were trained independently during longer blocks, and thus the presently used task further induces demands for instruction processing, retention in working memory, switching and inhibition that could trigger novel learning for the consolidated sequences.
 We however suppose that the previously encoded motor sequence engrams are invariably retrieved during this task and as a matter of fact, is manifested by significant differences in behavioral measures and multivariate distance contrast.

+The present representational analysis disregard the behavioral performance, however the chained non-linear relations between behavior, neural activity and BOLD signal were recently established to have limited influence on the representational geometry extracted from Mahalanobis cross-validated distance in primary cortex, this across a wide range of speed of repeated finger-presses and visual stimulation [@arbuckle_stability_2018].

+Our results also suggest that it is possible to investigate learning-related representational changes in a shorter time-frame and with more regular training level than what was investigated before [@wiestler_skill_2013].
+The use of a novel multivariate distance could have contributed to excerpt such changes, having increased sensitivity by removing classifiers' ceiling-effect and baseline shift sensitivity.

 # Conclusion {#sec:conclusion}